nvanheyst/zmq_bridge_example/README.md

 **Description**

 This is a POC example demonstrating a simple bridge between ROS2 Humble and ROS2 Jazzy.
 The template is configured for a ROS2 Humble system to publish and subscribe to topics with a ROS2 Jazzy system.
-The setup is tested and instructions created assuming a ROS2 Humble system is controlling the ROS2 Jazzy system, but it's likely this works in reverse with little or no adjustment (although the naming will be confusing).
+The setup is tested and instructions created assuming a ROS2 Humble system is controlling the ROS2 Jazzy system.
+The Humble bridge assumes Twist messages, while the Jazzy bridge assumes TwistStamped.

 A ROS Noetic ↔ ROS2 Jazzy bridge is also available: [Noetic & Jazzy branch](https://github.com/nvanheyst/zmq_bridge_example/tree/Noetic%26Jazzy)